ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 console.log(emp1.displayName());  // output "Nishant"
 ```

 Above example create a new object `emp1` that inherits from `employee`.
-Here the inheritance occur as emp1's prototype is set to employee.
+Here the inheritance occur as `emp1`'s prototype is set to `employee`.
 After this emp1 is able to access the same properties and method on employee until new properties or method with the same name are defined.

 **For Instance:** Defining `displayName()` method on `emp1` will not automatically override the employee `displayName`.